• Home

 · Thought about Birds and Environment

 Last week at Honghu Park, the air pressure was low as a storm approached.
-I didn't have much luck
+I didn't have much luck and returned disappointed.
+This holiday, I shifted my bird-watching spot to

-Bijiashan, hoping to encounter some precious birds.
+Bijiashan, hoping to encounter some precious bird

 It was another hot and stifling day, nearing dusk with intermittent sunshine and rain.
-As soon as I
+As soon as I entered the park, I was greatly disappointed.
+After walking for half an hour, I

 As I continued walking, I started questioning my choices.
-Was there something wrong with my luck
+Was there something wrong with my luck that I couldn't even encounter a single bird?
+Spiders, on the other hand,

-photographing spiders, so I accepted it and went along with it.
+or photographing spiders, so I accepted it and went along with it.

-broken image
+Section image

-broken image
+Section image

 I aimlessly wandered for nearly an hour.
-Feeling a bit frustrated, I made a decision that would
+Feeling a bit frustrated, I made a decision that would bring me immense joy two hours later: to descend the mountain and head towards the lakeside.
+Luckily, as soon as I arrived at the lakeside, I heard the sound of

 birds—a red-billed magpie!
 Judging by its call, I followed the sound and caught